Saucesum/SauceBot/DOCUMENTATION.md

 Triggers
 --------
 A trigger is used for matching chat messages that take the form of `!<command> [options]*`.
-They are constructed via `trigger.buildTrigger(module, command, opLevel, execute)`, with `module` being the module creating the trigger; `command`, the base of the command for matching purposes; `opLevel`, a level from [`sauce.Level`](src/server/sauce.coffee), indicating the minimum permission level of the user who sent the message in order for any further processing to occur; and `execute(user, arguments, bot)`, a function that runs if the trigger conditions match, taking as parameters the user who sent the command, the arguments to the command, and the bot responsible for the message.
+They are constructed via `trigger.buildTrigger(module, command, opLevel, execute)`, with `module` being the module creating the trigger; `command`, the base of the command for matching purposes; `opLevel`, a level from [`sauce.Level`](src/server/sauce.coffee), indicating the minimum permission level of the user who sent the message in order for any further processing to occur; and `execute(user, args, bot)`, a function that runs if the trigger conditions match, taking as parameters the user who sent the command, the arguments to the command, and the bot responsible for the message.

-Triggers are designed such that in the case of commands with multiple forms, for example, `!timer` and `!timer start`, only the trigger for `!timer start` will execute when someone sends the message "!timer start 123".
+Triggers are designed such that in the case of commands with multiple forms, for example, `!timer` and `!timer start`, only the trigger for `!timer start` will execute when someone sends the message `"!timer start 123"`.
 The rule for trigger matching is that, if multiple triggers match a given message, the trigger with the most "parts" to it and a higher required permission level will execute over the others.

 As an example, consider a command that enables users to set a timer to end after a given time, to stop a timer that has already been set, to check the status of a given timer, and to see all running timers.
 Suppose also that only moderator level users (`sauce.Level.Mod`) can start and stop timers.
 The following triggers would capture these messages:
 * `!timer` and `!timer <name>` would be captured via